New York Knicks @ San Antonio Spurs 06/13/2026

 Keyplayer Statistics/Momentum/External Factors

-New York edged San Antonio by a single point on the road in the previous meeting, with late defense and half-court execution deciding it in the final seconds.
+New York edged San Antonio by a single point at the Garden, decided in the final seconds after a massive comeback effort.

 Performance last 5 Matches